-PEACE MFI S.CO (Ethiopia): Customer insights from market research
+PEACE MFI S.CO (Ethiopia): STUDY Customer insights from market research

 - Boys and girls both dream big.
-They want a good job, to have a family, and to create a better life for themselves... - Young people understand that saving is critical to reaching their goals... - ...and they are familiar with it through school, family, and others in their community... - Most kids start saving by their 11th or 12th birthday... - ...but saving is hard, and most young people do not save regularly. - Boys and girls both have sources of incomes... - ...and they save-using Ekubs, Mini-banks, family, as well as in animals and crops. - Young people also understand the benefits of saving in MFIs and banks. - But even though they know about the benefits of MFIs and banks, young people are not aware that they can save in MFIs. - Outreach to potential clients will also be helped by the positive opinion many people have about MFIs in Ethiopia. - Young people (with encouragement from parents) show a strong desire to have savings accounts, if such accounts are available. - Both parents and young people want more education on financial matters.
+They want a good job, to have a family, and to create a better life for themselves. - Young people understand that saving is critical to reaching their goals... - ...and they are familiar with it through school, family, and others in their community. - Most kids start saving by their 11th or 12th birthday... - ...but saving is hard, and most young people do not save regularly. - Boys and girls both have sources of incomes... - ...and they save using ekubs (rotating funds similar to ROSCAs), mini-banks, family, as well as in animals and crops. - Young people also understand the benefits of saving in MFIs and banks. - But even though they know about the benefits of MFIs and banks, young people are not aware that they themselves can save in MFIs. - Outreach to potential clients will also be helped by the positive opinion many people have about MFIs in Ethiopia. - Young people (with encouragement from parents) show a strong desire to have savings accounts, if such accounts are available. - Both parents and young people want more education on financial matters.

-- Product & Service Delivery Mechanisms - → Download this Recruitment Guide for guidelines on effective recruitment - → Venue preparation: ensure that the focus groups and interviews are carried out in a place where the conversations can be private and confidential and where the participants feel comfortable. - ❖ Implementation - → Conduct research in local languages and provide simultaneous interpretation, if needed - → Record detailed transcripts of all research sessions - → Make sure all focus group participants have an opportunity to speak - → Ensure that each question receives at least 2-3 responses from focus group participants - Consolidate research findings
+- Financial Attitudes, Behavior & Decision-Making: income sources, informal and formal mechanisms for keeping money, spending and savings behavior and decision-making, spending and savings attitudes - > Product & Service Delivery Mechanisms - Download this A Recruitment Guide for guidelines on effective recruitment - Venue preparation: ensure that the focus groups and interviews are carried out in a place where the conversations can be private and confidential and where the participants feel comfortable. - Implementation - Conduct research in local languages and provide simultaneous interpretation, if needed - Record detailed transcripts of all research sessions - Make sure all focus group participants have an opportunity to speak - ▶ Ensure that each question receives at least 2-3 responses from focus group participants - Consolidate research findings